 Pittsburgh International Airport has transitioned from a mega-connecting hub market to a strong local O&D market providing passengers with increasing customer amenities and a growing list of air service options.
-With a new approach to working with airline partners, the community, and utilizing the momentum of the Pittsburgh economy, the airport has increased nonstop service from 37 to 74 airports from 2015 to 2017.
+With a new approach to working with airline partners, the community, and utilizing the momentum of the Pittsburgh economy, the airport has nearly doubled nonstop markets served from 2015 to 2018.
 With over 190 peak season weekday departures on 17 airlines, the Authority focuses on increasing service to unserved and underserved destinations.
-In addition to air service, customer amenities specifically relating to the food and beverage program and in-terminal experience have been a priority to ensure residents and visitors alike have a positive experience at the airport.
-In 2017, passenger traffic increased by 8.2% to bring total passenger traffic to nearly 9 million passengers.
-Ensuring the enhancement of these amenities and the transition of Pittsburgh to a strong local O&D market are continuing priorities of management.
+In 2018, passenger traffic increased by 7.5 percent to bring total passenger traffic to nearly 9.7 million passengers, the most since 2007.
+In addition to air service, customer amenities specifically relating to the food and beverage program and the in-terminal experience have been a priority to ensure residents and visitors alike have a positive experience at the airport.
+Sense of place is important, and we are focused on bringing more of Pittsburgh's local brands into our concession program.